Welcome to today's edition of the Rush 24-7 podcast.

 Of course.

-And then and that they might be was not a warning that they would be, nor was there any understanding that even if they were topped, they would collapse as they did for reasons that had to do with budget cuts in the Clinton administration.
+And that they might be was not a warning that they would be, nor was there any understanding that even if they were topped, they would collapse as they did for reasons that had to do with budget cuts in the Clinton administration.

 I hope people are keeping their eye on that ball.

-Yeah, and and I'm I'm very upset.
+Yeah, and I'm very upset.

 Thanks for doing it, Roger.